CSI: Crime Scene Investigation: Cast and characters

 Brass was initially the CSI team's supervisor until losing the position after Holly Gribbs, a rookie CSI under his command, is murdered on her first day on the job.
-He is then given a position as the captain of the VLPD homicide division; from then on, Brass serves as the legal muscle for the CSI team and the one who does most of the arresting and interrogating of suspects.
+He is then given a position as the captain of the LVPD homicide division; from then on, Brass serves as the legal muscle for the CSI team and the one who does most of the arresting and interrogating of suspects.
 Brass later retires from the force to focus on his daughter, and takes a job at Catherine's casino, The Eclipse, as head of security, as seen in "Immortality".